Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 The children both had fruit to start, burger and chips for their mains and ice cream to finish.
 The chef was happy to make one burger a cheeseburger and one plain – to suit the children’s tastes – and the three courses were so beautifully presented and the perfect size for LP and Little Man.

-For starters Hubby and I had scallops and a chicken liver parfait.
+For starters Dave and I had scallops and a chicken liver parfait.
 Both were presented beautifully and the accompanying flavours worked perfectly.
 They were a good size for a starter and we both really enjoyed them.

-For our mains Hubby chose the curried lamb which wasn’t like a curry, served with rice and instead was really lovely and tender and looked more like a Sunday lunch dish than anything traditionally ‘curried’.
+For our mains Dave chose the curried lamb which wasn’t like a curry, served with rice and instead was really lovely and tender and looked more like a Sunday lunch dish than anything traditionally ‘curried’.
 My main was the pork belly which would be another great alternative to a Sunday lunch and I ordered some green beans on the side which were so good – cooked with bacon, adding another level of pork to my main!

 Lastly, we had the lemon tart and a salted caramel chocolate dessert with was so rich and full of flavour.
 The lemon tart was light and juicy.
 It was such a lovely dessert and a great end to our meal.